raulmaulidhino-dev/raulmaulidhino-portfolio/README.md

 A personal portfolio website, built with HTML, CSS, TailwindCSS, JavaScript and React.

 ## Project Status
-This personal project is currently in development.
+This personal project is maintained regularly.
 Visitors can see and read the information about me on the website.
-More functional and interactive features will be added gradually until I graduated from high school and go to college.
+More functional and interactive features will be added gradually while building projects and seeking new work experience.

 ## Installation and Setup Instructions
 To see the project, follow these steps: